 3. You can’t figure this out

 But you, brothers and sisters, are not in darkness so that this day should surprise you like a thief.
-(1 Thessalonians 5:4)
+(1 Thes 5:4)

 Paul is not saying you can figure this out and mark your calendar.
 He’s saying we ought to be ready for the Lord’s coming so that the day will not overtake us or catch us unawares.

-The wise and foolish virgins knew the bridegroom was coming, but they didn’t know when (Matthew 25:1-13).
-The faithful and unfaithful servants knew their master was returning, but they didn’t know when (Matthew 24:45-51).
+The wise and foolish virgins knew the bridegroom was coming, but they didn’t know when (Matt 25:1-13).
+The faithful and unfaithful servants knew their master was returning, but they didn’t know when (Matt 24:45-51).
 You don’t need to know when the Lord is returning to be faithful (or watchful), wise, and ready.

 4. It might not be soon

 Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts, and saying, “Where is the promise of his coming?”
-(2 Peter 3:3)
+(2 Pet 3:3)

 “But Paul, in Revelation 22 the Lord says he’s coming soon.”
+Nope.
+That’s a dud translation.
 A better word is quickly.
 When the Father gives the word, the Lord will come without delay (see Hebrews 10:37).

 “But it’s got to be soon, right?
 I mean, all the signs are there, aren’t they?”